How will you change the world through Digital Politics?

 Get an in-depth look at Digital Politics

 Digital era governance faces constant changes and new challenges as it focuses on how digital technologies can aid the public sector.
 The hope for digital politics is that it can bridge barriers, unite communities and encourage positive social and political change.
-And although digital politics has made some steps forward certain barriers have been further reinforced.
+But although digital politics has made some steps forward certain barriers have been further reinforced.
 Therefore, creating a division in government bodies, society and communities.

 If your dream is to study digital and how it affects governance, to help technological advancement aid society and make a change, you can’t miss our Master’s in Digital Politics and Governance available in Lille.